 The Gladstone Hotel is a “must stop” destination for visitors who want to connect directly with Toronto’s local cultural scene.
 More like a gallery that never sleeps, we provide access to local contemporary art and living artist culture in Toronto 365 days per year.
 Think “farm to table” but with artists.
-Our exhibition spaces are open to the daily.
+Our exhibition spaces are open to the public daily.
 Come in and explore!

 The mandate for our programming is driven by the vision our Chief Alchemist (and Hotel President) Christina Zeidler who is an accomplished film and video artist in her own right and is inspired by urban activist Jane Jacobs’ assertion that ‘Old ideas can sometimes use new buildings.
 New ideas must use old buildings’.
 We produce exhibitions, partner with relevant local cultural producers and provide presentation space to artists, cultural and community organizations to host a long list of exhibitions, literary projects, performances and social change events relevant to communities across our culturally diverse city.

 Our gallery spaces stretch from top to bottom of all four floors of our hotel and are open daily for free to hotel guests always and to the public (except for a few ticketed events)

 Our Lobby, Café, Ballroom and Melody Bar showcase temporary installations and live performances as well as objects and artworks that have been commissioned or purchased as part of our permanent collection.
 You can also check out contemporary Canadian film, photography and digital artworks by current students and alumni artist of Toronto’s Ryerson University on exhibition in the Ryerson Artspace located on our main floor adjacent to the Melody Bar.

 2nd Floor: Our most dynamic art space!